Shaan123-dev/Final-Assessment-Movie-Database/README.md

 ## Follow these steps to run the project in herald server:

 ## Server Requirements
-Herald Server Credentials
+- Herald Server Credentials
-PHP 8.0 or higher
+- PHP 8.0 or higher
-MySQL / MariaDB Database
+- MySQL / MariaDB Database
-Apache Web Server
+- Apache Web Server
-Deployment Steps
+- Deployment Steps
-Upload Project Folder into server
+- Upload Project Folder into server

+## Deployment Steps
-Log in to server by using crendentials upload your project folder into server inside public_html/ folder.
+- Log in to server by using crendentials
+- upload your project folder into server inside public_html/ folder.
-Create MySQL Tables in server
+- Create MySQL Tables in server

-Go to public_html and write code mysql -p
+- Go to public_html and write code mysql -p
-Use the defult databse.
+- Use the defult databse.
-Create Tables using mysql queries.
+- Create Tables using mysql queries.
-Configure Database Connection
+- Configure Database Connection

-Update the database credentials in: db.php
+- Update the database credentials in: db.php

-Run your project in the browswe run the project in any browser using this link : https://student.heraldcollege.edu.np/~np03cy4s250026/assessment/public/
+- run the project in any browser using this link : https://student.heraldcollege.edu.np/~np03cy4s250026/assessment/public/

 ## Follow these steps to run the project locally:
 1. Copy the project folder into: